 Prior to Donald Trump’s first few days in the White House, his mantra, “Make America great again” had only been a refrain contrived by him for the unification of his supporters.
 This writer and many others openly questioned which American time-period Trump distinguished as great.
-In response to this hyperbole some hinted that people of color were never recipients of this greatness—so, by the process elimination it appears that Trump’s “great America” is for whites only.
+In response to this hyperbole, some hinted that people of color were never recipients of this greatness—so by the process of elimination, it appears that Trump’s “great America” is for whites only.

-Trump might not realize that having his audience repeat after him is linked to a very long tradition steeped in African cultural.
-The concept of the call response methodology has been referred to as the (Jackson) “politics of perfection.”
-The latter is a very scary proposition when one considers Trump’s policies, his over exaggerated American utopia, and his enmity towards the truth.
+Trump might not realize that having his audience repeat after him is linked to a very long tradition steeped in African culture.
+The concept of the call-response methodology has been referred to as the (Jackson) “politics of perfection.”
+The latter is a very scary proposition when one considers Trump’s policies, his over-exaggerated American utopia, and his enmity towards the truth.

 One Iraqi official responded that, “We kept our ammunition and weapons from … the Americans for fighting ISIS….
 But once ISIS is gone we will save our weapons for [fighting] the Americans.”
 “There’s no way Trump could take the oil unless he launched a new military front and it be a new world war,” said Kareem Kashekh, a photographer who works for the Popular Mobilization Units.